Influencer Andrew Tate released from house arrest while he awaits human trafficking and rape trial

 The court’s decision says all four defendants will be subjected to geographical restrictions limiting them to the territories of Bucharest Municipality and the nearby Ilfov County unless they get prior approval from a judge.

 “After 10 months.
 3 in jail, 7 at home.
 After 15 million euro of asset seizures.
-After an indi(c)tement based on nothing.
+After an inditement based on nothing.
 The file was passed to a Judge who has ruled it weak and circumstantial.
 I have been released from house arrest but must remain within Romania,” a post on Andrew Tate’s Twitter read after Friday’s ruling.

+If the defendants violate the terms of their judicial obligations, the court reading states, they can be returned to house arrest or preventive arrest.

+The Tate brothers, who are dual U.K. and U.S. citizens, challenged a court’s July 18 decision to keep them under house arrest as the criminal case against them continues.
+The brothers won an appeal in late March to be moved to house arrest after spending three months in a police detention facility.